TakahiroShimada/SDLfilter/README.md

 Usage
 -----

-There are three main functions.
+There are three main filtering functions.

 1.  *dupfilter* removes temporal and spatial duplicates.